scVENUS/ssh-ad-pubkey/README.md

 ## For what?
 Good question.
 Currently we must wait because it makes no sense to administrate SSH Public Keys for Linux and Mac under Windows :-(

+## To start
+However, if you are interest the take a look to the file ssh-ad-pubkey.pdf in the directory doc.

 ## Links
 https://github.com/jirutka/ssh-ldap-pubkey